ekeel/tf-dependency-analyzer/README.md

 - `isVersionGtRefVersion(refVersion: string): boolean`: Checks if the latest version of the Terraform module is greater than or equal to the reference version.

 ## `helpers.ts'

+The `helpers.ts` file contains helper functions and regular expressions.

+### Regular Expressions

+- `versionRegex`: Regular expression for matching a semantic version number
+- `terraformRegex`: Regular expression for matching a required Terraform version in a .tf file
+- `requiredProvidersRegex`: Regular expression for matching required providers in a .tf file
+- `providerRegex`: Regular expression for matching a provider block in a .tf file
+- `providerVersionRegex`: Regular expression for matching a provider version in a .tf file
+- `providerNameRegex`: Regular expression for matching a provider name in a .tf file
+- `providerSourceRegex`: Regular expression for matching a provider source in a .tf file
+- `modRegex`: Regular expression for matching a module block in a .tf file
+- `modSourceGitNoRef`: Regular expression for matching a Git source URL without a ref in a module block in a .tf file
+- `modSourceGitRef`: Regular expression for matching a Git source URL with a ref in a module block in a .tf file
+- `modSourceHttpsNoRef`: Regular expression for matching an HTTPS source URL without a ref in a module block in a .tf file
+- `modSourceHttpsRef`: Regular expression for matching an HTTPS source URL with a ref in a module block in a .tf file

+### Methods

+- `findTerraformFiles(dir: string): Promise<string[]>`: Recursively searches a directory for Terraform configuration files with the `.tf` extension.
+- `isDirectory(path: string): Promise<boolean>`: Checks if a path is a directory.
+- `getCurrentTerraformVersion(): Promise<string>`: Retrieves the latest version of Terraform from the HashiCorp Checkpoint API.
+- `getLatestModuleVersionUrl(source: string, gitHubPAT: string, gitHubEnterprisePAT: string): {url: string; authHeader: string; refVersion: string}`: Generates the URL to the latest version of the Terraform Module.
+- `getLatestModuleVersion(url: string, authHeader: string): Promise<string>`: Retrieves the latest version of the Terraform Module from the GitHub API.
+- `getLatestProviderVersionUrl(name: string, sourceOwner: string | undefined): string`: Generates the URL to the latest version of the Terraform Provider.
+- `getLatestProviderVersion(url: string, gitHubPAT: string): Promise<string>`: Retrieves the latest version of the Terraform Provider from the GitHub API.
+- `isUrlValid(url: string): Promise<boolean>`: Checks if a URL is valid.